world-privacy-and-identity-association/infra/manager/README.md

    - create an ssh-key (may have a passphrase) named "vm-key" in this directory
    - install the public key into the VMs authorized_keys-file (e.g. with `ssh-copy-id`)
    - create a file named `<myconfname>/config` containing `to=user@vm-connection-info`
-   (steps 4 and 5 can be executed by script init-vm)
 4. connect to this VM and install CI-SSH-Key (generate one named vm-key in this directory)
    - (optional) disable SSH-Password Auth (in the VM)
    - (optional; required for CI) disable sudo requiring a password. (in the VM)